erfelipe/crawlerByDomain/README.md

 - keywords.txt | Inform the keywords for page filtering

 ### B. You can limit how many pages should be visited in this iteration
-- consts.py | The number of pages to be visited as a limit
+- consts.py | File of configuration's options for files and consts
 > VISIT_LIMIT = 3000

 Change the value for how many pages to visit in this run.